 1. Ban Jelačić Square

-The main square in the city, a common meeting place, especially under the clock on the square.
+This is the main square in the city and a common meeting place where people can gather with friends and family.
+If you’re arranging a meeting the best spot would be under the big clock located in the square.
 It is a pedestrian zone, so there will be no cars zipping around.
-However, Ban Jelačić Square is a still convenient for travelers.
-Here you can catch a tram to nearly anywhere in the city since this is where most of the trams stop.
-It is surrounded by architecture from different decades and styles.
+However, Ban Jelačić Square is still convenient for travelers.
+From here you can catch a tram to nearly anywhere in the city since this is where most of the trams stop.
+The architecture of the buildings in the square is from different decades and styles.
+However, the styles blend well together as they all have a luxurious and impressive feel to them.
+Zagreb is really quite beautiful as you can see from the square.

 2. Zagreb Eye

 At 182m above sea level, Zagreb Eye offers visitors a birds-eye view of the city (as the name might suggest).
 At roughly $10 the price is pretty standard as far as observation towers go.
 The great thing about Zagreb Eye is the bar located on the top floor.
 The admission ticket is good for the whole day so you are able to head back in the evening and grab a cocktail while you unwind after a long day of sightseeing.
-Check Zagreb Eye details and pricing here.
+Check Zagreb Eye details and pricing here if you’re planning a visit.

 3. Mirogoj Cemetery